Anondo/Django/README.md

 ![running server](https://github.com/Anondo/Django/blob/master/img/server.png)<br>
 The output should be like:<br>
 ![output](https://github.com/Anondo/Django/blob/master/img/output.png)<br>
-The migrations which the server just warned us about is related to models we will get there later(maybe!).<br><br>
+The migrations which the server just warned us about is related to models, we will get there later(maybe!).<br><br>
 Now go to your browser and hit **localhost:8000/hello**.
 You should get this:<br>
 ![browser output](https://github.com/Anondo/Django/blob/master/img/browserOutput.png)<br>
 Though this should run smoothly but then again if you get any errors, it might be cause of the port.
 The development server